Our Successful Cases

 Gadol Capital Group v.
 LN Sports Corp.* (American Arbitration Association)

-Gadol Capital Group provided LN Sports Corp. with investment- and business-advisory services for several months for which it was not paid.
-Because the parties' contract required arbitration in the event of a dispute, our law firm represented Gadol Capital Group in an arbitration hearing with the American Arbitration Association.
+Gadol Capital Group provided LN Sports Corp. investment-and business-advisory services for several months for which it was not paid.
+Because the parties’ contract required arbitration in the event of a dispute, our law firm represented Gadol Capital Group in an arbitration hearing with the American Arbitration Association.
 The result: After the arbitration hearing, the arbitrator awarded our client 95% of the damages we requested.
-After the arbitration, our office brought a special proceeding in regular court to confirm the arbitrator's award and convert it to a judgment.
+After the arbitration, our office brought a special proceeding in regular court to confirm the arbitrator’s award and convert it to a judgment.
 In doing so, we persuaded the judge to add about 14% more money to the award that consisted of additional interest that the arbitrator should have included.

 Jones v.
 Bluelight Tech Corp.* (Supreme Court of New York, New York County)